samrobson/laeta/constitution-plan.md

 **National Congress**
 The National Congress is a bicameral system, consisting of two houses: The House of Provinces and The House of The People.
 When people vote, they vote for one representative from their Province to represent them in the House of Provinces.
 They also vote for one representative from any Province or Territory/Colony.
 The House of the People will have 101 members.
 The House of Provinces will have one member for every Province.
 If a tie occurs in the House of Provinces or the House of the People, the member who has been named the President of the Congress is the tie-breaker.
 Requests will be distributed according to a bill which must be passed within one month of the ratification of this Constitution.
 National Congress members serve a four year term.
 National Congress members may serve a maximum of five terms, however they may still serve on a District or Provincial Congress, or a Committee once this limit is reached.

+##Judicial

+District Court

+**District Court:**

+Each individual District has its own District Court which hears all cases regarding Second Class Laws, First Class Laws, District Laws, and Provincial Laws.

+**Provincial Court**

+Province Supreme Court

+**National Court**

+A standard National Court

+**National Appeals Court**

+The Appellate Courts of the National Court system

+**The Auxiliary Court**

+Supreme Court but all decisions must be approved by The Paramount Court.

+**The Paramount Court**

+The Supreme Court